 Add Your Own Content

-You have the ability to add “posts” to your listing.
+You can add “posts” to your listing.
 This allows you to add a post of up to 300 words plus a call to action.
-Just like with content on your site, you can add content to start a dialog with potential sellers.
+Like with your site’s content, you can add content to start a dialog with potential sellers.
 Here are few ideas of things to consider:

 - Add Content Summaries from Your Site – You could add brief summaries of content you add to your site and a call to action for them to read more which takes them directly to your site.

-- Add Success Stories – Add success stories where you were able to help a seller out and what the seller gained.
+- Add Success Stories – Add success stories where you could help a seller out and what the seller gained.

 - Local Market Trends – You can add local market trends like housing prices, foreclosures, closing times (you can close quickly right???)